qbead/qbeadWebsite/content/book/sight.md

 }
 ```

 Right at the point where the red and blue stop being observable on their own, you can perform another experiment that showcases the persistence of vision effect.
-Instead of keeping the SpinWheel immobile, start shaking it back and forth rapidly.
-By doing this, the light emitters will be in different locations when they emit either red or blue, and this will let you again distinguish the two colors.
+Instead of keeping the SpinWheel still, start shaking it back and forth rapidly.
+By doing this, the light emitters will be in different locations in space when they emit either red or blue, and this will let you once again distinguish the two colors (and stop seeing purple).
 Once you stop shaking the device, it will once again look purple.

 ![If you move the SpinWheel rapidly in front of your eyes, you will see the purple color separate in two distinct streaks of red and blue.](/images/bookpics/fast_pov_streak.jpg "Picture of a fast-moving SpinWheel")

-These two tools -- faking rich colors by combining just red, green, and blue and faking a complete static image by very rapidly cycling through incomplete images -- are the basis for many technologies, and are tools we’ll keep using as we program the SpinWheel in more complicated ways.
+These two tools -- faking rich colors by combining just red, green, and blue, and faking a complete static image by very rapidly cycling through incomplete images -- are the basis for many technologies, and are tools we’ll keep using as we program the SpinWheel in more advanced ways.

 ::: further-reading
 To keep exploring, you can try other color combinations!